dghoshal-lbl/madats/README.md

 The environment variable `MADATS_HOME` should be set prior to using MaDaTS.
-The setup script creates a MADATS_HOME file that can be sourced prior to using MaDaTS to set the environment variable MADATS_HOME.
-Alternatively, users can add MADATS_HOME to their bashrc file.
+The setup script creates a MADATS_HOME file that can be sourced prior to using MaDaTS to set the environment variable `MADATS_HOME`.
+Alternatively, users can set `MADATS_HOME` through .bashrc and/or .bash_profile files.

 TEST
 -----